stephanemora/azure-docs.fr-fr/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Mise en réseau Kubernetes sur Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Mise en réseau Kubernetes sur Azure Stack Edge Pro

-Les serveurs DNS Calico, Metallb et Core sont tous les composants installés pour la mise en réseau sur votre appareil Azure Stack Edge.
+Les serveurs DNS Calico, Metallb et Core sont tous les composants installés pour la mise en réseau sur votre appareil Azure Stack Edge Pro.

 - **Calico** affecte une adresse IP à partir d’une plage d’adresses IP privées à chaque pod et configure la mise en réseau pour ces pods afin qu’un pod sur un nœud puisse communiquer avec le pod sur un autre nœud.
 - **Metallb** s’exécute sur un pod dans le cluster et attribue l’adresse IP aux services de type équilibreur de charge.
 Les adresses IP de l’équilibreur de charge sont choisies dans la plage d’adresses IP de service fournie par le biais de l’interface utilisateur locale.